josuneha/JDBC/README.md

 * ExercisesLab includes some exercises to develop to understand better the use of JDBC and ODBC.

-* Steps is a brief tutorial that explains the code to include in your java application to use a database.
+* JDBCTutorial is a brief tutorial that explains the code to include in your java application to use a database.

 * BasicJDBC2 and basicJDBC3 are used in the exercise 4 included in ExercisesLab file.